-OVERVIEW: Murdock focuses its giving almost entirely in five Pacific Northwest states: Alaska, Washington, Oregon, Idaho, and Montana.
+OVERVIEW: Murdock focuses its grantmaking almost entirely in five Pacific Northwest states: Alaska, Washington, Oregon, Idaho, and Montana.
 Similar to a community foundation, it supports a wide range of programs intended to better the lives of people in the region.
-A chunk of that funding goes to science research through a handful of initiatives.
+Much of that funding goes to science research through a handful of initiatives.

-It’s worth noting that for most of the Focused Program awards, the foundation’s preference is to support “private, predominantly undergraduate colleges and universities in the Trust's grantmaking region.”
+It’s worth noting that for most of the Focused Program awards, the foundation prioritizes “private, predominantly undergraduate colleges and universities in the Trust's grantmaking region.”
 Examine Murdock’s past grantees on its Grants Awarded page.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)